 For the 19 outfalls analyzed, the capital cost of green versus grey infrastructure was evaluated by computing the ratio of the green cost to the grey cost.
-Figure 10-27 can help illustrate this approach using outfall M-20 as an example.
+Figure 3-24 can help illustrate this approach using outfall M-20 as an example.
 The GSI cost was estimated based on managing runoff from 50% of the impervious area (designated with red shading) within the catchment boundary upstream of this outfall.
 This GSI would potentially eliminate the need for the purple consolidation sewer conveying most of the flow from M-20 to a proposed drop shaft east of M-20.
+Table 3-15 shows the grey and green costs for each outfall and the resulting green to grey ratio.
+If the ratio was found to be less than 1, it indicated the capital cost of 50% GSI control could be lower than the capital grey infrastructure cost, as reflected in the Selected Plan.
+Figure 3-25 depicts the same capital cost comparison for the 19 outfalls evaluated.